Groupthink

 • Group Dynamics: This concept refers to the influence of the group on individual behaviors.

-• Conformity: The tendency of individuals to align their attitudes, beliefs, or behaviors with those of a group, often studied in the context of experiments by Solomon Asch.
+• Conformity: Individuals tend to align their attitudes, beliefs, or behaviors with those of a group.
+This phenomenon is often studied in the context of experiments by Solomon Asch.

 • Robbers Cave Experiment: This classic social psychology experiment examines how groupthink plays into intergroup conflict.

-• Social Comparison Theory: Proposed by Leon Festinger, this theory suggests that people evaluate their own opinions and abilities by comparing themselves to others, which can lead to uniformity in group thinking.
+• Social Comparison Theory: Proposed by Leon Festinger, this theory suggests that people evaluate their own opinions.
+They assess their abilities by comparing themselves to others.
+This behavior can lead to uniformity in group thinking.

 • Risky Shift Phenomenon: This refers to the observation that groups often make riskier decisions than individuals, which can be a component of groupthink.